-FIG. 1: [Color online] Schematics of the eight high-symmetry configurations of adsorbed benzene (Bz) on Cu(111).
-Highsymmetry configurations are found when the center of the molecules align with the traditional characteristic atomicadsorption sites of the Cu(111) surface (four main panels).
-In the illustrated I ("in-phase") orientation, one of the two equilateral triangles formed by alternate C's of the ring sits above three Cu atoms in the surface for HCP and FCC; for BR and TOP, these 3 carbons can be similarly aligned via a translation.
+FIG. 1.
+(Color online) Schematics of the eight high-symmetry configurations of adsorbed Bz on Cu(111).
+High-symmetry configurations are found when the center of the molecules align with the traditional characteristic atomic-adsorption sites of the Cu(111) surface (four main panels).
+In the illustrated I ("in-phase") orientation, one of the two equilateral triangles formed by alternate C's of the ring sits above three Cu atoms in the surface for hcp and fcc; for BR and TOP, these three carbons can be similarly aligned via a translation.
 Orientation $R30^{\circ}$ differs from orientation I by a 30° rotation of the Bz adsorbate, as shown in the top pair of sketches.
 The arrow in upper left main panel illustrates a possible diffusion path that connects the high-symmetry sites, running from an HCP-I site, over a bridge site BR-I, then over an FCC-I site, and finally to a TOP-I site.
-A similar path could occur for the R30° orientation.
+A similar path could occur for the $R30^{\circ}$ orientation.

-the admolecules form a close-packed (hexagonal) structure, we determine its lattice constant from the minimum of the interaction potential.
-For the more compact C2 phase, our vdW-DF calculations of the direct vdW binding indicate a preference for a lattice constant of 6.9 Å. Given the tendency of the vdW-DF method to slightly overestimate binding separations,^{21,28} this result suggests that the C2 phase can be interpreted as a direct, vdW-bound molecular-lattice structure.
+vdW-DF method to slightly overestimate binding separations,^{21,28} this result suggests that the C2 phase can be interpreted as a direct, vdW-bound molecular-lattice structure.
 Explicit vdW-DF predictions of the preferred Bz orientations and of rotational barriers may offer experimental tests of this interpretation.
 For the less dense C1 phase we find that the lattice spacing lies beyond the range of substantial bonding via the direct intermolecular vdW binding.
-However, use a Harris-functional scheme^{8,29} formally extends our DFT analysis and shows that the C1 lattice spacing agrees excellently with the first energy minimum of the indirect electronic interaction^{6,7,8} mediated by the Cu(111) metallic surface-state (Shockley) band.
+However, use a Harris-functional scheme^{8,29} formally extends our DFT analysis and shows that the C1 lattice spacing agrees excellently with the first energy minimum of the indirect electronic interaction6-8 mediated by the Cu(111) metallic surface-state (Shockley) band.
 Since we have explicitly verified that the Cu(111) surface state survives the addition of Bz molecules, we find it plausible that this indirect electronic interaction underpins the self-organization in the C1 phase.

 This paper has the following plan: in Sec.
-II we summarize the vdW-DF theory and formal Harris-functional evaluation that we use, along with various computational details.
+II we summarize the vdW-DF theory and formal Harris-functional evaluation that we use along with various computational details.
 In Sec.
 III we present our results for adsorption energies, diffusion barriers, and barriers to rotation.
 In the next section we discuss these results, emphasizing possibilities for crystal organization.
-The final section contains our conclusions.
+Section V contains our conclusions.

 II.
-DENSITY FUNCTIONAL THEORY
+DENSITY-FUNCTIONAL THEORY

-A recent vdW density functional, vdW-DF,^{19,20} has proved useful in describing a variety of sparse matter,21 i.e. systems which contain important regions of low electron density where dispersive interactions contribute significantly to the materials' coherence.
-The vdW-DF method provides a transferable account of general materials and bindings, ranging, e.g., from the all-covalent C-C bonding within a graphene sheet to the interlayer dispersive bonding in graphite and graphite intercalates.30 DFT calculations using the vdW-DF has successfully characterized the adsorption of Bz on the semi-metal $graphene^{31}$ and on the semiconductors silicon32 and MoS2.21 A vdW-DF study also documents that vdW interactions (nonlocal correlations) significantly affect the anchoring of phenol on an oxide.33 There are fewer applications for the interaction between organic molecules and metal surfaces, but very recent examples include the adsorption on Cu(110) of triophene by Sony et al.34 and of Bz and other organic molecules by Atodiresei et al. 35
+A recent vdW density functional, vdW-DF,^{19,20} has proved useful in describing a variety of sparse matter,21 i.e., systems which contain important regions of low electron density where dispersive interactions contribute significantly to the materials' coherence.
+The vdW-DF method provides a transferable account of general materials and bindings, ranging, e.g., from the all-covalent C-C bonding within a graphene sheet to the interlayer dispersive bonding in graphite and graphite intercalates.30 DFT calculations using the vdW-DF has successfully characterized the adsorption of Bz on the semimetal graphene31 and on the semiconductors silicon32 and MoS2.21 A vdW-DF study also documents that vdW interactions (nonlocal correlations) significantly affect the anchoring of phenol on an oxide.33 There are fewer applications for the interaction between organic molecules and metal surfaces but very recent examples include the adsorption on Cu(110) of triophene by Sony et al.34 and of Bz and other organic molecules by Atodiresei et al.35